Jared-Lee/GANDGA/README.md

 * cuDNN v5

 # Setting
-## A. In anaconda console
+## A. Create anaconda environment

-Chioce what environment you want (but I only use python 3.5) :
+Chioce what environment you want (but I only test the environment with python 3.5) :

 1- Create Environment with python 2.7 :     `conda create --name gandga27 python=2.7`